melihov87/blog_flask/README.md

             </ul>
         <li>Elasticsearch is used as a data warehouse. <br></li>
     </li>
-Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.</p> <br>
+Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.<br></p>